openstack-infra/system-config/doc/source/puppet.rst

 apply`` but first some bootstrapping needs to be done.

 You want to install these from puppetlabs' apt repo.
-There is a script, :file:`install_puppet.sh` in the root of the system-config repository that will setup and install the puppet client.
+There is a script, :cgit_file:`install_puppet.sh` in the root of the system-config repository that will setup and install the puppet client.
 After that you must install the ansible playbooks and hiera config (used to maintain secrets).